A daily blog of my robotics journey in SF, Summer 2025

 Tuesday & Wednesday, 13th & 14th of May

-- I was invited to speak for 45 minutes about recent developments in AI and join a panel.
-I enjoyed giving a speech with a call to action to start building.
-You can find the slides here if you're interested.
-I had agreed to speak a long time ago.
-After considering how much time this took, I'm not sure if I'd do it again.
+I was invited to speak for 45 minutes about recent developments in AI and to join a panel.
+I enjoyed giving a talk with a call to action to start building.
+You can find the slides online if you’re interested.
+I had agreed to speak a long time ago — after seeing how much time it took, I’m not sure I’d do it again.

 Monday, 12th of May – Day off